-On today’s episode of The New Stack Makers, TNS founder Alex Williams caught up with Kelsey Hightower, Google developer advocate, and Michelle Noorali, Deis Software engineer, at CloudNativeCon/KubeCon EU.
-Hightower discussed the need to, “Never stop learning,” adding that he is currently focused on learning how to empathize with people using the Kubernetes platform.
-In stark contrast to last year’s event, both Hightower and Noorali noted that the 2017 CloudNativeCon/KubeCon EU conference was less about the newness of running a Kubernetes cluster, but more about day two issues such as managing long-term cluster security, building one’s own toolkit for working with Kubernetes, and operators.
+On today’s episode of The New Stack Makers, TNS founder Alex Williams caught up with Kelsey Hightower, Google developer advocate, and Michelle Noorali, Deis software engineer, at CloudNativeCon/KubeCon EU.
+Hightower discussed the need to “Never stop learning,” adding that he is currently focused on learning how to empathize with people using the Kubernetes platform.
+In stark contrast to last year’s event, both Hightower and Noorali noted that the 2017 CloudNativeCon/KubeCon EU conference was less about the newness of running a Kubernetes cluster, but more about day-two issues, such as managing long-term cluster security, building one’s own toolkit for working with Kubernetes, and operators.

-16:07: Looking forward, beyond the conference, what are some of the things you’re going away with and want to have discussions with people about?
+16:11: Beyond the conference, what are some of the things you’re going away with and want to have discussions with people about?

 The Cloud Native Computing Foundation sponsored this podcast.